KaiHsiangHu/iNEXT.beta3D/README.md

     FDcut_number
     </td>
     <td style="border-bottom: 2px solid grey; text-align: left;">
-    (argument only for diversity = ‘FD’ and FDtype = ‘AUC’), a numeric number to cut \[0, 1\] interval into equal-spaced sub-intervals to obtain the AUC value by integrating the tau-profile.
+    (argument only for <code>diversity = ‘FD’</code> and <code>FDtype =
+    ‘AUC’</code>), a numeric number to cut \[0, 1\] interval into equal-spaced sub-intervals to obtain the AUC value by integrating the tau-profile.
 Equivalently, the number of tau values that will be considered to compute the integrated AUC value.
+Default is
-Default is FDcut_number = 30.
-A larger value can be set to obtain more accurate AUC value.
+    <code>FDcut_number = 30</code>.
+A larger value can be set to obtain
+    more accurate AUC value.
     </td>
     </tr>
     </tbody>